-Mathematics: 3A-3B; 7A-7B; C and 3A; G and 7A.
-Students with the Commerce major may take Mathematics C and G, or equivalents, and 2.
+Mathematics: 1A-1B; 3A-3B; 7A-7B; C and 3A; G and 7A.
+Students with the Commerce major may take Mathematics C and G, or equivalents.

-Philosophy: 5A-5B.
+Philosophy: 5A-5B,

 Minors: A minimum of 12 units in each of two minor subjects is required.
 At least 6 units in each minor shall be in upper division courses completed in the junior and senior years.
 The entire 12-unit requirement for a minor may be met with upper division courses provided these courses have no lower division prerequisites.
-The pre-requisites for upper division courses in various departments may be found in the course descriptions on page 61 to 117.
+The prerequisites for upper division courses in various departments may be found in the course descriptions on pages 66-123.
 Minors are available in the following subjects: art, botany, chemistry, economics, education, English, foreign language, geography, geology, history, mathematics, music, physics, political science, psychology, zoology.
+Information concerning a minor in education is to be found on page 62.

-Major: The specific requirements in each major field are listed in the paragraphs immediately following.
+Major: The specific requirements for the degree in each major field are listed in the paragraphs following.